-- iv. frequent falls; - b.
+- ii. fine motor dysfunction (buttoning or handwriting, clumsiness of hands); - iii. new-onset bowel or bladder dysfunction due to a neuro-compressive pathology; or - iv. frequent falls; - b.
 Objective physical examination findings include at least TWO of the following: - i. grip and release test; - ii. ataxic gait; - iii. hyperreflexia; - iv.
 Hoffmann sign; - v. pathologic Babinski sign; - vi. tandem walking test demonstrating ataxia; - vii. inverted brachial radial reflex; - viii. increased muscle tone or spasticity; - ix. clonus; and/or - x. myelopathic hand; - c.
-MRI/CT identifies findings that are consistent with the patient's symptoms or physical examination findings, including EITHER of the following: - i. cervical spinal cord compression; or - ii. cervical spinal stenosis. - IV.
-Patients with discogenic pain must be screened by their physician for major psychopathology, unless the indication/condition is urgent/emergent (Guideline II).
-All patients who have current symptoms that concern the physician, or who have had a psychiatric hospitalization, must have a psychiatric evaluation.
-A psychiatrist or clinical psychologist who is providing ongoing care for the patient may provide this evaluation.
-Psychological testing as a screening tool or as part of the psychological evaluation prior to surgery is considered not medically necessary. - V. Based upon our criteria and assessment of the peer-reviewed literature, an artificial cervical intervertebral disc implant has not been medically proven to be effective and, therefore, is considered investigational in the following circumstances: - A. The planned procedure includes the combined use of a prosthesis and spinal fusion, or the patient had a prior fusion at an adjacent cervical level (hybrid construct). - B. The patient is under age 18 or over age 60. - C. The patient has had a prior surgery at the treated level. - D. The planned procedure will lead to cervical total disc arthroplasty at more than two levels. - E. The patient has decreased bone mineral density, defined by a T-score less than (worse than) -1.5 on a previous dual energy X-ray absorptiometry (DEXA) scan. - F. The patient is allergic or sensitive to titanium, aluminum or vanadium. - G. The patient has chronic, non-specific neck or arm pain of unknown etiology. - H. There is no radiculopathy or myelopathy. - I. The patient has rheumatoid arthritis or other autoimmune disease. - J. An active systemic infection is present. - K. The proposed procedure is a revision of an infected cervical disc arthroplasty. - L. The patient has Paget's disease, osteomalacia or other metabolic bone disease. - M. The patient has severe, poorly controlled diabetes mellitus requiring insulin treatment. - N. There is radiological evidence of ANY of the following: - 1. clinically significant cervical instability on resting or lateral or flexion/extension plain X-rays, such as kyphotic deformity/significant reversal of lordosis or spondylolisthesis (e.g., greater than 3.5 mm subluxation/translation or more than 11 degrees angulation/rotational difference) from that of either adjacent spinal level; - 2. significant cervical anatomical deformity or compromised vertebral bodies at the index level (e.g., ankylosing spondylitis, rheumatoid arthritis, or compromise due to current or past trauma); - 3. spinal metastases;
+Recent (within six months) MRI/CT identifies findings that are consistent with the patient's symptoms or physical examination findings, including EITHER of the following: - i. cervical spinal cord compression; or - ii. cervical spinal stenosis. - IV.
+Cervical total disc arthroplasty for degenerative disc disease as the sole indication is considered not medically necessary - V. Cervical total disc arthroplasty following a failed cervical total disc arthroplasty at the same level is considered not medically necessary - VI.
+Cervical total disc arthroplasty without meeting the requirements listed in the policy guidelines is considered not medically necessary - VII.
+Based upon our criteria and assessment of the peer-reviewed literature, an artificial cervical intervertebral disc implant has not been medically proven to be effective and, therefore, is considered investigational in the following circumstances: - A. The planned procedure includes the combined use of a prosthesis and spinal fusion, or the patient had a prior fusion at an adjacent cervical level (hybrid construct). - B. The patient is under age 18 or over age 60. - C. The patient has had prior surgery at the treated level. - D. The planned procedure will lead to cervical total disc arthroplasty at more than two levels. - E. The patient has decreased bone mineral density, defined by a T-score less than (worse than) -1.5 on a previous dual energy X-ray absorptiometry (DEXA) scan. - F. The patient is allergic or sensitive to titanium, aluminum or vanadium. - G. The patient has chronic, non-specific neck or arm pain of unknown etiology. - H. There is no radiculopathy or myelopathy. - I. The patient has rheumatoid arthritis or other autoimmune disease. - J. An active systemic infection is present. - K. The proposed procedure is a revision of an infected cervical disc arthroplasty. - L. The patient has Paget's disease, osteomalacia or other metabolic bone disease. - M. The patient has severe, poorly controlled diabetes mellitus requiring insulin treatment. - N. A prior fusion at an adjacent cervical level - O. The planned procedure involves two or more levels that are not contiguous - P. There is radiological evidence of ANY of the following: - 1. clinically significant cervical instability on resting or lateral or flexion/extension plain X-rays, such as kyphotic deformity/significant reversal of lordosis or spondylolisthesis (e.g., greater than 3.5 mm subluxation/translation or more than 11 degrees angulation/rotational difference) from that of either adjacent spinal level;